 Toe spring is a design inclusion or element present in most conventional footwear, including athletic shoes.
 It’s touted as a positive feature (it’s said to assist in the toe-off phase of walking and running), but in reality, it is neither helpful nor necessary, and is, in fact, problematic for the foot and toes.
-Defined by the ramping or elevating of the toes above the forefoot, toe spring is a major contributing factor in a variety of foot and toe ailments.
+Defined by the ramping or elevating of the toes above the ball of the foot, toe spring is a major contributing factor in a variety of foot and toe ailments.
 The shoe industry standard for toe spring is 15 degrees, which means that most shoes available to consumers today hold the toes in an unnatural, extended position for prolonged periods (given that most of us wear our shoes for many consecutive hours each day).

 There are, however, two main types of toe spring (rigid vs. flexible) that you should be aware of, and they are not equal in terms of their effects on the foot.
 One type of toe spring (rigid) is far worse than the other type of toe spring (flexible).
 Shoe soles that incorporate rigid, inflexible toe spring essentially immobilize your toes in extension and contribute to tight, shortened toe extensor muscles and tendons and, ultimately, for many people, crooked toes, such as hammertoes.
 This type of toe spring also contributes to various forms of ball of foot pain, including neuromas, capsulitis, and sesamoiditis.
 This is due to the fact that rigid toe spring causes a shifting of the forefoot fat pad away from its usual, protective location beneath the metatarsal heads.
 Rigid toe spring usually accompanies thick soles, and the thicker the sole, the more rigid the toe spring.
 The rigidity of the toe spring also has a lot to do with the type of sole material used.